-Everyone needs to wash their hands, especially caregivers who come in contact with children and the children themselves.
-Since we cannot avoid exposure to germs, we must do our best to prevent spreading diseases by washing our hands often and correctly.
+Everyone needs to wash their hands, especially caregivers who come in contact with children and the children themselves!
+Since we cannot avoid exposure to germs, we must do our best to prevent spreading diseases by washing our hands often and correctly in child care settings.

-Our 5 clock hour (0.5 CEU) childcare course Sanitation for Disease Prevention in Early Childhood Programs is written for all types of childcare facilities (including family homes) and discusses how to provide a clean, sanitary environment to protect children’s health and the health of the child care providers.
+Our 5 clock hour (0.5 CEU) childcare course Sanitation for Disease Prevention in Early Childhood Programs is written for all types of childcare facilities (including family homes).
+In this cousre, we discuss how to provide a clean, sanitary environment to protect children’s health and the health of the child care providers.

 One of the many things you can do to keep your childcare facility safe an healthy is to wash your hands.
 Frequent and thorough hand washing can drastically reduce the spread of diseases between staff and children and can protect the younger children who have weaker, less developed immune systems.

 Here are some tips for thorough and safe hand washing in child care for you and for the children:

-- Use liquid soap.
+- Use liquid soap from a dispenser.
 Soap bars harbor bacteria.

 - Lather both hands well and scrub them vigorously for at least 20 seconds.
 (This is about the time it takes to sing happy birthday twice.)

 - Scrub all parts of both hands.
 This includes thumbs, wrists, the areas between fingers, around cuticles, under fingernails, and the back of your hands.